 Our “Be Whale Aware” and “Be Dolphin Wise” guidelines are available for download and are used to educate and encourage responsible wildlife watching by other boat operators and ocean users

-Pacific Whale Foundation adheres to NOAA’s Dolphin SMART program guidelines when viewing marine mammals in the wild.
+Pacific Whale Foundation adheres to responsible guidelines when viewing marine mammals in the wild.

 We view wild marine mammals (including dolphins and whales) from a responsible distance to avoid any harassment or disturbance to their natural behaviors.
 Our photos/videos that show dolphins, whales or other marine mammals near the boat were taken after they approached the boat with the engines in neutral or off.
 Our photos/videos that show dolphins, whales or other marine mammals bow-riding were taken after they approached the boat of their own accord.

-All photos and videos of dolphins and whales taken by Pacific Whale Foundation’s Research team were done so during the course of permitted scientific research.
-Permit numbers are provided below.
+All photos and videos of dolphins and whales taken by Pacific Whale Foundation’s research team were done so during the course of permitted scientific research.

-All underwater photos/videos were taken during the course of permitted scientific research (see above) and/or with a remote device while following guidelines for responsible viewing.
+All underwater photos/videos were taken during the course of permitted scientific research and/or with a remote device while following guidelines for responsible viewing.

-All photos/videos taken outside of the United States were done so in accordance with that country’s regulations and guidelines for marine mammal viewing or protection, or under a research permit as provided below.
+All photos/videos taken outside of the United States were done so in accordance with that country’s regulations and guidelines for marine mammal viewing or protection, and under appropriate research permits when conducting scientific research.

 We offer a series of Wildlife Watching Guides available for download